 Developmental Reading Assessment (DRA)

 The DRA is given to elementary school students to gauge their reading level.
 DRA is typically administered 2-3 times during the school year - once in the fall and once or twice later in the year to judge growth.
 Teachers give the DRA one-on-one to students.
 The University of Nevada - Las Vegas Department of Teaching and Learning has put together a comprehensive overview of DRA.
-Click here to access it.
+Read the FAQ.

 Qualitative Reading Inventory (QRI)

 The QRI is used in the middle- and high-school grades to assess older students' reading abilities in narrative and informational reading.
-Primarily, Ferndale uses it for placement in AARI, or Adolescent Accelerated Reading Initiative classes at University High School, University Middle School, and Ferndale High School.
+Primarily, Ferndale uses it for placement in Adolescent Accelerated Reading Initiative (AARI) classes at University High School and Ferndale High School.
 Like the DRA, this assessment is given one-on-one twice a semester - once at the beginning of AARI and once at the end to show growth.
-To read more about AARI, click here.
+Read more about AARI at OaklandSchoolsLiteracy.org.